epics-containers/epics-containers.github.io/docs/tutorials/create_beamline.md

 In this tutorial we will create a new {any}`ec-services-repo`.

-All IOC Instances that we deploy will be grouped into domains and each domain will have its own repository which defines those Instances.
-Typically each beamline would have its own domain and the accelerator would be split into a few functional domains.
+All IOC Instances that we deploy will be grouped into repositories that define a set of IOC and service instances.
+Typically each beamline would have its own repository and the accelerator would be split by location or technical area.

-In the case of Beamlines, the domain is named after the beamline itself.
+In the case of Beamlines, the repo is named after the beamline itself.
 At DLS we use the naming convention `blxxc` where `xx` is the beamline number, and c is the class of beamline.